ntno/ntno-challenge/README.md

   * optional ssh access (via cloudformation parameter, defaults to no access over port 22)

 **in progress**
- * grab certificate from systems manager parameter store so that cert creation is automated
-   * ideally this should happen during the deploy / runtime so the certs aren't stored in the image
-   * future enhancements would be to use an automated cert generator like certbot

 **todo:**
 * integrate with automated certificate generator like certbot
+  * we want to prevent cert from being stored with app code or app image
 * add test stage to pipeline
   * python e2e tests on against running container
 * research how to handle branch builds/deploys
+* clean up IAM roles
+  * for the purposes of completing this POC quickly I made some of the roles more permissive than I would like them to be
+  * policies should be restricted to only act on pipeline resources
+  * unused policies should be removed

 ## Install
 ### Prerequisites